We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 The information we collect from you normally includes the following:

-5. If you apply for a vacancy other information will be request (see the section on recruitment below)
+If you apply for a vacancy other information will be requested (see the section on recruitment below).

-Check out the next sections to understand how and why we use this information.
+The next sections will outline how and why we use this information.

 Some other information is given to us because you accessed this website (e.g. logs, recorded through cookies).
 This is explained in the Cookies section below.